capernicon/breakout/README.md

 # breakout
 Created during my university studies

 A simple game I created during my 2nd year of studies.
-Its made with the Open Source Processing Language/IDE -- a simplified version of Java.
+Its made with the Open Source Processing Language/IDE -- a library for Java.

 It's a take on the 80's classic "Breakout" by which a player navigates the paddle by using the left and right arrow keys.
 The paddle deflects the ball into a wall of bricks; destroying them one-by-one.